aosabook/500lines/crawler/chapter.md

 loop()
 ```

 When `read` yields a future, the task receives it through the channel of `yield from` statements, precisely as if the future were yielded directly from `fetch`.
-When the loop resolves a future, the task sends its result into `fetch`, and the value is received by `read`, precisely as if the task were driving `read` directly:
+When the loop resolves a future, the task sends its result into `fetch`, and the value is received by `read`, exactly as if the task were driving `read` directly:

 ![](yield-from.png)